Ed Sheeran concerts are messing with the 2018 NFL schedule for nine teams

 As a result, there are more than a handful of NFL teams that will have to work around Sheeran's performances, forcing them either to play on the road or on a day other than Sunday while Sheeran is in town.

-Here are the teams that are likely affected by the redheaded, angel-voiced Irishman.
+Here are the teams that are likely affected by the redheaded, angel-voiced singer.

 Maybe I'm just thinking out loud, but could Ed Sheeran be the biggest impact performer of the 2018 NFL offseason?
 It's possible!